Introduction

 Manually Triggering an Automation

-If you’re experiencing failures with one of the Automation Triggers, the Manual Trigger can be used to run an Automation on-demand and use sample event JSON data as input.
-This is useful for building or debugging an Automation that would otherwise need a spontaneous event to be triggered, like a webhook or directory watch.
+If you’re experiencing failures with one of the Automation Triggers, the Manual Trigger can be used to run an Automation on demand and use sample event JSON data as input.
+This is useful for building or debugging an Automation that would otherwise require a spontaneous event to be triggered, such as a webhook or directory watch.

 Logging Workspace Values in an Automation